univention/univention-corporate-server/doc/architecture/concepts/replication.rst

 ===================

 The replication concept ensures the availability and consistency of the central domain database and contributes to its scalability.
-It is necessary to keep the domain data synchronized across all domain nodes because more than one domain node can have a copy of the central database.
-For example domain nodes can get disconnected or need to shutdown for maintenance.
+It's necessary to keep the domain data synchronized across all domain nodes because more than one domain node can have a copy of the central database.
+For example, domain nodes can get disconnected or need to shutdown for maintenance.

-Univention Corporate Server (UCS) implements the replication concept.
-The first domain node in the domain has the following tasks:
+|UCS| implements the replication concept.
+The first domain node in the domain
+has the following tasks:

 * It writes domain object data to the database.
 * It monitors changes to the database.